Moral Action and the Dharma

 You are not alone.
 You have generations of ancestors at your back.
 You have the blessing of interdependence and community.
 You have the great trees of the forest as steadfast allies.
 You have the turning of the seasons and the renewal of life as your music.
 You have the vast sky of emptiness to hold all things graciously.

 You have been training for this for a long time.
 With practice you have learned to quiet the mind and open the heart.
 You have learned emptiness and interdependence.
-Now it is time to step forward, bringing your equanimity and courage, wisdom and compassion to the world.
+Now in our collective difficulty it is time to step forward, bringing your equanimity and courage, wisdom and compassion to the world.
 The Bodhisattva shows the way to alleviate suffering amidst it all.

 As Zen master Thich Nhat Hanh explains, “When the crowded Vietnamese refugee boats met with storms or pirates, if everyone panicked all would be lost.
 But if even one person on the boat remained calm and centered, it was enough.
 It showed the way for everyone to survive.”

-Since the election, storms of uncertainty and fear have arisen.
+Across the world, storms of uncertainty and fear have arisen.
 It is time to collectively stand up, calm and clear.
 With peacefulness and mutual respect, our Buddhist communities can become centers of protection and vision.

 Protection can take many forms.
 Protection can be providing sanctuary for those in danger.
 Protection can be skillfully confronting those whose actions would harm the vulnerable among us.
 Protection can be standing up for the environment.
 Protection can be becoming an active ally for those targeted by hate and prejudice.

 Vision means carrying the lamp of the Dharma.